-Intended Learning Outcomes

-Key skills for employability

-- KS1 Written, oral and media communication skills - KS2 Leadership, team working and networking skills - KS3 Opportunity, creativity and problem solving skills - KS4 Information technology skills and digital literacy - KS5 Information management skills - KS6 Research skills - KS7 Intercultural and sustainability skills - KS8 Career management skills - KS9 Learning to learn (managing personal and professional development, selfmanagement) - KS10 Numeracy

-At the end of this module, students will be able to Key Skills

-Examine the principles, theories and research which underpin practice within the context in which the primary healthcare practice takes place KS1 KS3
+Intended Learning Outcomes Key skills for employability K K K K K KS1 Written, oral and media communication skills KS2 Leadership, team working and networking skills KS3 Opportunity, creativity and problem solving skills KS4 Information technology skills and digital literacy KS5 Information management skills KS6 Research skills KS7 Intercultural and sustainability skills KS8 Career management skills KS9 Learning to learn (managing personal and professional development, selfmanagement) KS10 Numeracy At At the end of this module, students will be able to Key Skills Critically examine the principles, theories and research which underpin practice within the context in which the primary KS1 KS3 1 KS4 KS5 health care practice takes place.
+KS8 KS9 2 Critico lly evaluate arguments and/or solve problems using KS1 KS3 ideas a and techniques some of which are at the forefront of KS4 KS5 primary healthcare practice.
+KS8 KS9 etently assess, plan, implement and evaluate KS1 KS3 interv entions based on critical reflection on primary care practice and produce recommendations for KS4 KS5 innovation.
+KS8 KS9 nstrate an appreciation of the uncertainty, ambiguity nits of knowledge and use techniques they have KS1 KS3 4 learne d to extend their knowledge of primary healthcare KS4 KS5 e and apply these to the additional learning of other care professionals and colleagues.
+KS8 KS9 Tra Transferable/key skills and other attributes research and original material relevant to the subject being studied.

-1 KS4 KS5

-KS8 KS9

-Evaluate arguments and/or solve problems using ideas and techniques some of which are at the forefront of primary healthcare practice KS1 KS3

-2 KS4 KS5

-KS8 KS9

-3 Competently assess, plan, implement and evaluate interventions based on critical reflection on primary healthcare practice KS1 KS3

-KS4 KS5

-KS8 KS9

-Demonstrate an appreciation of the uncertainty, ambiguity and limits of knowledge and use techniques they have learned to extend their knowledge of primary healthcare KS1 KS3

-4 KS4 KS5

-practice KS8 KS9

-Tra Transferable/key skills and other attributes

-- Exercise initiative and personal responsibility; - Demonstrate independent learning; - Demonstrate competency in word processing and the presentation of data; - Demonstrate competence in the use of libraries, databases and the internet to identify and subsequently use scholarly reviews and primary sources such as refereed research and original material relevant to the subject being studied.
+Exercise initiative and personal responsibility;

+- Demonstrate independent learning; - Demonstrate competency in word processing and the presentation of data; - Demonstrate competence in the use of libraries, databases and the internet to identify and subsequently use scholarly reviews and primary sources such as refereed